 You can visualize your beam like never before with the Acuros® 1920L SWIR Camera.
 The significant advantage that a camera has over other methods of beam profiling like pinhole profilers and slit profilers is that you get real-time measurements and views of your laser in action.
 SWIR sensors are specially designed to reduce all laser-induced fringing effects.

 Laser beam profiling, free-space optical alignment, fiber optic alignment systems, scientific research and medical optics systems all use integrated SWIR cameras.
 These key instrumentation applications, and others require sensors with high pixel density, and large format arrays, all delivered at the lowest cost per megapixel.

-The family of Acuros CQD SWIR and e-SWIR cameras meet the challenges of the optics and optical systems market.
+The family of Acuros CQD SWIR and e-SWIR cameras meet the challenges of the shortwave infrared optics and optical systems market.
 Review the specifications of our key platform cameras, and contact SWIR Vision to discuss your imaging needs.

 Laser Beam Profiling Applications

 Free-space optical communication systems continue to grow in importance and demand improved performance.
 These systems must operate under extreme conditions to achieve the highest levels of reliability, speed, and reliability.
 Our SWIR area scan cameras allow for in-situ alignment, environmental wavefront testing, and metrological inspection – thus providing a high-precision optical metrology solution for your measurements toolkit.

 Fiber Optic Alignment Systems in High-Tech and Product Manufacturing Factory Systems